 1. Contain your worry

-Schedule a "worry time" once a day for up to 15 minutes and limit your worry to that time.
+Schedule a "worry time" once a day for up to 15 minutes and limit your worrying to that time.

 This worry time should be scheduled to take place in a specific location (say, a quiet room in your house).
 Set a timer for the end of the worry time.

-If, during the day, you feel an irresistible urge to worry, promise yourself that you will devote this worry your attention at the scheduled time.
+If, during the day, you feel an irresistible urge to worry, promise yourself that you will devote your attention to this worry at the scheduled time.

 After you decided to postpone the worry to the scheduled time, get busy thinking about something else instead.
 It's important to plan ahead what you will be thinking about or what you will be doing at those times.